AdobeDocs/experience-manager-65.it-IT/help/forms/using/install-configure-document-services.md

 * For large-scale installations, use the [Acrobat Customization Wizard](https://www.adobe.com/devnet-docs/acrobatetk/tools/Wizard/index.html) to remove previous versions of Reader and Acrobat.
 Customize the installer and deploy it to all the machines of your organization.

-(Acrobat 2020 only) AEM Forms Server is in an offline or secure environment and internet is not available to activate Acrobat.
+(Legacy Acrobat guidance — retained for reference only) AEM Forms Server is in an offline or secure environment and internet is not available to activate Acrobat.

 * You can go online within 7 days of the first launch of your Adobe product to complete an online activation and registration or use an internet-enabled device and your product's serial number to complete this process.
 For detailed instructions, see [Offline Activation](https://exception.licenses.adobe.com/aoes/aoes/v1/t1?locale=en).